timothyasp/nova-color-field/README.md

 Color::make('Field')->slider()
 ```

 and so on.
-You can use any one of: `chrome, compact, grayscale, material, photoshop, sketch, slider, swatches`.
+You can use any one of: `chrome, compact, grayscale, material, photoshop, sketch, slider, swatches, twitter`.

-Palette support for adding custom colors to the pickers is also available:
+Palette support for adding custom colors to some of the pickers is also available:

 ```
 Color::make('Field')->compact()->palette(['#beaf00', '#DEADAF', '#000']);